shiftkey/brendanforster.com/content/post/2020-01-06-some-resolutions.md

 I did make a start on some new posts in 2019 around side projects, a couple of which were published, but most of them sit in the drafts because they were too long and needed editing work.

+I think by breaking big posts down into series and publishing early work (even if it's a bit rough) should help with getting into the habit.
+I switched this site over to use [Hugo](https://gohugo.io/) and have barely scratched the surface of what it's capable of, so I should try and bend it to my will here about authoring and publishing content.

 **Success criteria:** 20 new posts somewhere on this site (does this count as the first one?)